9 Top Podcast Recording Apps [Expert Picks]

 • It doesn’t support video recording

-• Limits your recording to two hours and don’t have ownership rights to your podcasts
+• Limits your recording to two hours, and you don’t have ownership rights to your podcasts

 Pricing